opro/opro_iphone_demo/readme.md

 If you're new to this type of authentication or new to iOS there are some important concepts that will help you modifying this project, or implementing your own project.
 At a high level we need to first send a valid username and password to the server along with client id and secret.
 The server will return an access_token we can use to authenticate future requests.
 We store this access_token and add it as a default header to a shared API client.
 Now any future web requests will carry the access_token so the server knows that our iOS app is acting on the behalf of the user.

-## Get an Access Token with AFOauth2Client
+## Get an Access Token with AFNetworking

 Before we can make authenticated requests we must exchange our user credentials for an auth token.
-[AFOauth2Client](https://github.com/AFNetworking/AFOAuth2Client) can do this for us.
 Once you have the library in your project you will need a client application registered at http://opro-demo.herokuapp.com/oauth_client_apps/new this will return a client_id and a client secret.

 In this example we will use these application credentials